fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/TabTheme/index.rst

 You can select the desktops to be deleted.

+The Application menu item contains:
+   * Save
+   * Save As
+   * Delete

+ These menu items have the same functionalities as the Desktop menu items.

 **Context menu**

 You have another possibility to manage applications and desktops.
 You have to right click on the application/desktop